xuwangyin/cubic-dnn/README.md

 python main.py --arch wide_resnet --dataset cifar100;
 ```
 ## Learning rate adjustment
-The learning rate is set as `0.5` at the beginning and decay `0.1` every `50` epochs, other adjustment scheme can be applied for better performance.
+The learning rate is set as `0.5` at the beginning and decay `0.1` every `50` epochs, other adjustment schemes can be applied for better performance.

 Initial learning rate `lr` can be set as follows,
 ```bash